marcelpkg/neoflow/README.md

 neoflow is open source and open for contributions.

-If you want to improve this plugin, or have a fork with improvements, please open a PR!
+If you want to improve this configuration, or have a fork with improvements, please open a PR!